Hot PATE: Private Aggregation of Distributions for Diverse Task: Diversity-Preserving Aggregation

-\item $P_j \leq \gamma \frac{1}{n}\sum_{i\in[n]} p^{(i)}_j$ \end{enumerate} \end{definition} The first requirement is that probability $q$ across enough ($\tau$) teachers, no matter how small is $q$, is transferred to the aggregate distribution.
+\end{definition} The first property is that probability $q$ across enough ($\tau$) teachers, no matter how small is $q$, is transferred to the aggregate distribution.
 The second ensures that we do not output irrelevant tokens.

 Requirements are stricter (and can be harder to satisfy) when $\beta$ and $\gamma$ are closer to $1$ and when $\tau$ is smaller.
-A setting of $\tau=0$ and $\beta=\gamma=1$ allows only for the average distribution to be the aggregate.
+A setting of $\tau=1$ and $\beta=\gamma=1$ allows only for the average distribution to be the aggregate.
 A larger $\tau$ increases robustness in that more teachers must support the transfer.

-\begin{remark} [failures] We allow $\bot$ (failure) in the support of the aggregate distribution because under the DP requirement there are input distributions (for example, those with disjoint supports, e.g. responses to instructions that ask for a patient ID) where no token can be returned.
-Hot PATE has several options to work with failure responses: (i) The step can be repeated (different shared randomness may yield a token), (ii) a response token can instead be sampled from a non-private default prompt or model, or (iii) the prompt instructions can be redesigned. \end{remark}

-\begin{remark} [Setting of $\tau$] In \emph{homogeneous ensembles}, most teachers receive a representative part of the data and possess the knowledge we wish to transfer.
-This occurs when we use a random partition so that most teachers obtain a representative set of data records.
-In this case, we aim to transfer the parts of the distributions that are common to most teachers and $\tau > n/2$ suffices.
-In \emph{heterogeneous ensembles}, each teacher might have data from one or very few ``users.''
-This arises when each teacher has small capacity (prompts currently have limited size of 8k-64k tokens~\cite{OpenAI-TextCompletionAPI}) or when by design each teacher is an agent of a single user.
-In this situation, we aim to transfer parts of the distribution that are common to smaller subgroups of teachers and set $\tau\ll n$, possibly as low as permitted under the privacy requirement. \end{remark}
+\begin{remark}[Failures] When $\tau>1$, it is necessary to include a failure/abstention outcome $\fail$ in the support of the aggregate distribution.
+For example, if the prompt requests a \emph{patient ID} (and we assume no generalization), then teacher distributions have disjoint supports; no token attains support $\ge \tau$, so no valid token can be returned.
+Practical remedies include: (i) retrying the step with different shared randomness; (ii) falling back to a non-private default prompt/model for this step; or (iii) redesigning the prompt instruction to elicit non-identifying, higher-agreement responses. \end{remark}